 Gyms and pools

 Sicily is planning to help visitors pay for their trip!
 In an attempt to boost tourism the island is planning to partially cover your hotel and attractions bills.
 Click here to see the latest updates about this program.

 According to the CDC organization, traveling to Italy, Holy See and Vatican City should be avoided at the moment.
-Alert is at level 4 and chances of getting and spreading COVID-19 are high.
-(Source: CDC.gov)
+Alert is at level 3 – High – (Source: CDC.gov).